 What is WhichSchoolAdvisor.com?

-WSA provides a dedicated, authoritative, continually updated space for advice and information on education in the UAE.
+WSA provides a dedicated, authoritative, continually updated space for advice and information on education and schooling.
 Its aim is to help you in determining which school is right for you or your children.

 What are your qualifications to do this?

-It is important to point out that the team all have experience of their children being educated at various school levels in Dubai and one also at a UK boarding school.
-One of the founding members of the team was a headteacher with many years experience in the UAE, another is a former teacher in one of Dubai's Outstanding rated schools.
+It is important to point out that the team all have experience of their children being educated at various school levels internationally, and at UK boarding school.
+One of the founding members of the team was a headteacher with many years experience in the UAE, another is a former teacher.
 All are well versed in the challenges and concerns that parents face when educating their children overseas.

 Read the About Us here...